Ramos v. Louisiana: Majority opinion

 Justice Neil Gorsuch wrote the majority opinion, joined in parts by justices Ruth Bader Ginsburg, Sonia Sotomayor, Stephen Breyer, and Brett Kavanaugh, which holds that the guarantee is incorporated by the Due Process Clause of the Fourteenth Amendment.
 Justice Clarence Thomas joined in the judgment only.

 The Court said the Louisiana and Oregon non-unanimous verdict laws had racist origins: "Courts in both Louisiana and Oregon have frankly acknowledged that race was a motivating factor in the adoption of their states' respective non-unanimity rules".

 Then it analyzed the history of the Sixth Amendment right to "trial by an impartial jury", finding that "the common law, state practices in the founding era, [and] opinions and treatises written soon afterward" all required unanimous jury verdicts.

 The decision splintered on how to apply stare decisis, with Justices Sotomayor and Kavanaugh writing separately on stare decisis.
 A minority of justices disputed the precedential value of Apodaca.
-Applying the doctrine of stare decisis the court concluded that Apodaca should be overruled it has been undermined by other Supreme Court decisions that have rejected "dual-track incorporation".
+Applying the doctrine of stare decisis, the court concluded that Apodaca should be overruled as it had been undermined by other Supreme Court decisions that have rejected "dual-track incorporation".
 While the Court did acknowledge some potential reliance interests, it was not enough to convince them that Apodaca should remain a precedent.